 Joel 3 also refereed to Judeans being sold into slavery to Greeks.
 And God says that from there God shall raise them up to bring Judgment to Tyre and Sidon and Philista.
 Alexander besieged Tye and Gaza, and totally destroyed the latter.

 Most historians and archeologists think the earliest Macedonian King likely to be historical was Perdiccas I. Dates for him vary but he seems to emerge around 700 BC.
 After the fall of the Northern Kingdom.

 Whether the ancient Macedonians counted as fellow Greeks was a mater of controversy, it seems most Greeks didn't want to claim them till after Alexander became so important to Greek History.
 Yet The Bible agrees with calling them Greeks at least in the context of Daniel 8.

 Zechariah 9-11 is like 12-14, three Chapters that are all one Prophesy.
 It's perhaps even more confusing to interpret, many isolated verses are important and well known, but how they all fit together is difficult.

 Zechariah 9 also alluded to The Resurrection in verses 11 and 12.
 And I have argued Alexander was among those Resurrected in Matthew 27:52-53, without mentioning Zechariah 9.

 Chuck Missler has argued much of Zechariah 9 could be about Alexander The Great, Greece is mentioned.
 But Ephraim is mentioned as well, and others have seen this Prophecy as being important to figuring out how Joseph and Judah will finally be reunited.
 Britam sees the later part as a double fulfillment Prophecy about both the Maccabean revolt and a future Messiah Ben Joseph.

 Could Zechariah 9:13

-When I have bent Judah for me, filled the bow with Ephraim, and raised up thy sons, O Zion, against thy sons, O Greece, and made thee as the sword of a mighty man.be poetically linking Greece to Ephraim similarly to how Zion is to Judah?
+When I have bent Judah for me, filled the bow with Ephraim, and raised up thy sons, O Zion, against thy sons, O Greece, and made thee as the sword of a mighty man.Could this be poetically linking Greece to Ephraim similarly to how Zion is to Judah?